arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pt100-rtd-pmc/content.md

 ***By default the project creates an automatic type int global variable called "cnt".
 You can delete it by right-clicking on it and clicking delete.***

-To visualize the temperature values we need to create a variable to save the values.
-For doing it we need to go to **Global vars** section and right-click on it, select "New variable" and select "Automatic" type or go to ```Project > New object > New variable > Automatic```.
+To visualize the temperature values, we need to create a variable to save the values.
+To do this, we need to go to **Global vars** section and right-click on it, select "New variable" and select "Automatic" type or go to ```Project > New object > New variable > Automatic```.

 ![Creating a Global Variable](./assets/global-variable.png)